dsferruzza/actix-web-middleware-keycloak-auth/README.md

 - Actix Web middleware
 - deny HTTP requests that do not provide a valid JWT
-- require one or several Keycloak roles to be included in the JWT
+- require one or several Keycloak realm or client roles to be included in the JWT
 - error HTTP responses sent from the middleware can have generic bodies as well as detailed error reasons

 ## Usage